-Journalling can be a hard habit to get in to.
+Journalling (like meditation) can be a hard habit to get in to.
 For me it’s never felt natural to write down how my day was and how I felt about it.
 Do you have that problem?

 I got on to Tim Ferris’, Tools Of Titans (a very different read and worth looking at if you like to see what books and habits people recommend) and I read about his journalling habit.
 He mentioned 5 Minute Journal – a journal app he uses.

 Or maybe you just don’t like the idea of just having a blank page to start with?

 Whatever it is.
 It was good to get my hands on Tims book because I saw that journalling doesn’t have to be just about a blank page and your many thoughts.
 And to know there was a journal app out there to get me started was good too.